The Importance of a Good Night’s Rest:

 • Practice stress-reduction techniques such as yoga, meditation, or journaling to help calm your mind before bedtime.

-• Another option is purchase BIOptimizers SLEEP BREAKTHROUGH
+Another option is: BIOptimizers SLEEP BREAKTHROUGH

-• The product consists of: Vitamin B6, Magnesium, Zinc, Potassium, Glycine, Taurine, Bamboo leaf, Gamma-Aminobutyric Acid (GABA), and Magnolia.
+• This product consists of: Vitamin B6, Magnesium, Zinc, Potassium, Glycine, Taurine, Bamboo leaf, Gamma-Aminobutyric Acid (GABA), and Magnolia.
 All of these ingredient create optimal conditions within the body for a good night’s rest.

 • Here’s a brief synopsis of how each of these ingredients contributes to good sleep: